codingMustache/codingMustache/README.md

 ## Joke of the Day

-Child: Dad, make me a sandwich.
-Dad: Poof!
-You're a sandwich.
+The shovel was a ground-breaking invention.

 ## Daily Trivia

-What vulnerability ranked #1 on the OWASP Top 10 in 2013?
+When did the online streaming service &quot;Mixer&quot; launch?
- 1. Insecure Direct Object References
+ 1. 2016
- 2. Cross-Site Scripting
+ 2. 2013
- 3. Injection
+ 3. 2009
- 4. Broken Authentication
+ 4. 2011

 <details>
   <summary>Answer</summary>
-  Injection
+  2016
 </details>